DPDK/dpdk/doc/guides/tools/pdump.rst

    ..
 Note::
       * The ``dpdk-pdump`` tool can only be used in conjunction with a primary application which has the packet capture framework initialized already.
+        In dpdk, only the ``testpmd`` is modified to initialize packet capture framework, other applications remain untouched.
+So, if the ``dpdk-pdump`` tool has to be used with any application other than the testpmd, user needs to explicitly modify that application to call packet capture framework initialization code.
+Refer ``app/test-pmd/testpmd.c``
+        code to see how this is done.

       * The ``dpdk-pdump`` tool depends on libpcap based PMD which is disabled by default in the build configuration files,